icidasset/markdown-gren/README.md

 ## Commonmark

-This package implements pretty much the entire Commonmark spec, but there are a few small differences:
+This package implements the entire Commonmark spec.

-- It doesn't parse open HTML tags that are not closed.
+There are some differences regarding the HTML parsing though.

 ## To do